-Each year, Jeff Bezos writes an open letter to Amazon's shareholders.
-Over the last two decades, these letters have become an unparalleled source of insight into how the world's richest man — and his company — think about customers, innovation, building products, and more.
+Each year, Jeff Bezos writes an open letter to Amazon’s shareholders.
+Over the last 2 decades, these letters have become an unparalleled source of insight into how the world’s richest man thinks about efficiency, online customer experience, retention, managing through crises, and more.

 Bezos broke all the rules when he built Amazon.
 In doing so, he carved out a unique way of looking at the world, at companies, and at tech in general.
 And nowhere is Bezos’ philosophy of business, technology, and leadership better articulated than in his annual shareholder letters, which he has written every year since the company’s IPO in 1997.